Kashmir Great Lakes

 High altitude passes

-During this trail, we pass through two passes, Gadsar Pass at 13715 feet and Zaj Pass at 13276 feet.
-The highest altitude that we go through during this trek is at Gadsar Pass.
+During this trail, we pass through two passes: Gadsar Pass at 13715 feet and Zaj Pass at 13276 feet.
+The highest altitude we reach is at Gadsar Pass.

 Trail at - Kashmir Great Lakes